In re BGC Partners, Inc. Derivative Litigation

 Defendants filed motions to dismiss the Complaint and, on June 6, 2019, the Delaware Court of Chancery heard arguments on Defendants’ motions.
 On September 30, 2019, the Court denied Defendants’ motions.
 (Click on "Case Documents" at left to view the Court's Opinion.)

 BLBG continues to vigorously prosecute this action.
-The matter is now in the discovery phase of litigation with trial scheduled for December 2020.
+The matter is now in the discovery phase of litigation with depositions commencing in July 2020 and a trial scheduled for August 2021.

 Other Cases of Interest